Frequently Asked Questions

 ABOUT THE ART

-So are these painting or what?
+So are these paintings or what?

 I draw in a computer program called Adobe Illustrator.
 While there is no paint or ink involved, I draw everything by hand.
 I use a Wacom tablet with a stylus to draw different shapes and then I fill them with solid colors and gradients of color to create depth and textures and patterns.
 Instead of paint I work with what are called vectors.
 They are difficult to describe but someone once described working with them as drawing with rubber bands and I liked that description.
 You can stretch them, bend them, twist them, and they don't break.

 How long does it take you to make a drawing?

 Since I draw each one from scratch, original and completely customized just for you, they can take a little while to complete.
 Some portraits are more complicated than others - I find that tabby cats and long hair cats usually take the longest to capture the textures and patterns in their coats.
 Portraits can take anywhere from 4-10 hours to complete - but there may be other orders in progress ahead of yours.

 I take some time to look through the subject's Instagram to find photos that are useful for reference and also have clues about the personality of the cat and their people.
 I may also have to do some research if I am unfamiliar with a specifically requested concept, but I am always happy to go the extra mile to create something special for you that is beautiful!